revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 <blockquote markdown="1">

-- Cross Region Replication is a service available in aws that enables to replicate of the data from one bucket to another bucket which could be in the same or different region.
-It provides asynchronous copying of objects, i.e., objects are not copied immediately.
+- Cross Region Replication is a service available in aws that enables to replicate of the data from one bucket to another bucket which could be in the same or different region.It provides asynchronous copying of objects, i.e., objects are not copied immediately.

 </blockquote>